Some of the links listed require Adobe Acrobat Reader to view, download the reader for free.

 Officially, Carrie Anderson is the Dining Court Supervisor for Wiley Dining Court.
 Unofficially, she is known as the food allergy guru, or the “go to” person for assisting students with food allergies here at Purdue.
 Most people would not consider a food allergy as a disability.
 Those with a severe food allergy who face profound consequences if they eat the wrong thing may disagree.
 Ms. Anderson reminds us that dealing with food allergies is extremely stressful.
 Her work in the area of food allergies started 15 years ago when her oldest son was born.
 When he was eight months old, he was diagnosed with egg, milk, wheat and peanut allergies – thus throwing her into the food allergy world.
 It was her experience as a mother of a child with food allergies that led her to bring this work to our campus.
 She takes a personal approach to working with students and their families to develop an individualized plan to provide food and an environment that is safe for students to eat.
 As a mother with a child with food allergies, in her words, she “Gets It!”

-Just last week, on February 25, Ms. Anderson was featured in the “Thumbs Up” section of Purdue Today.
+On February 25, 2013, Ms. Anderson was featured in the “Thumbs Up” section of Purdue Today.
 The value of Ms. Anderson’s contributions is illustrated by the words of a parent who wrote, “My daughter is currently a sophomore at Purdue.
 She follows a gluten-free diet.
 Carrie Anderson, the dining court supervisor who specializes in food allergies, has been outstanding.
 She gave my daughter her cell number last year so that my daughter could text her when she was coming to the dining court and could tell her what she wanted so that she could have it ready for my daughter when she got there.
 That is going above and beyond. . . .
 As a mother, I can't thank you enough for all that you have done to make my daughter's experience at Purdue a positive one.
 She absolutely loves going to Purdue and feels that it is the perfect fit for her.
 I honestly don't believe she would feel this way if it were not for all the wonderful staff that you have helping my daughter.
 Your staff has been exceptional.
 It is evident that they are there for the students and that is their priority.
 Again, thank you to all those who have contributed to the positive experience my daughter has had at Purdue and have helped make her college experience less stressful by accommodating her needs.”

 Carrie Anderson has made and continues to make a difference for our students here at Purdue.
 We commend her for the impact she is having on students with food allergies and the awareness she is spreading at our campus and at the national level.